SnackMagic picks up $15M to expand from build-your-own snack boxes into a wider gifting marketplace – TechCrunch

 Stadium’s solution was a platform that provided access to multiple restaurants’ menus, and people could pick from all of them for a single order.
 The business had been operating for six years and was really starting to take off.

 “We were quite well known in the city, and we had plans to expand, and we were on track for March 2020 being our best month ever,” Amin said.
-Then, Covid-19 hit.
+Then, COVID-19 hit.
 “There was no one left in the office,” he said.
 Revenue disappeared overnight, since the idea of delivering many items to one place instantly stopped being a need.

 Amin said that they took a look at the platform they had built to pick many options (and many different costs, and the accounting that came with that) and thought about how to use that for a different end.
 It turned out that even with people working remotely, companies wanted to give props to their workers, either just to say hello and thanks, or around a specific team event, in the form of food and treats — all the more so since the supply of snacks you typically come across in so many office canteens and kitchens were no longer there for workers to tap.